-- (r) Feral.
-A companion animal, dog or cat, who is unsocialized to humans, whose temperament is one of extreme fear, and who avoids contact with humans. - (s) Fighting Dog.
+- s.
+Fighting Dog.
 A dog that is intentionally bred or trained to be used in, or that is actually used in, a dogfight.
-A dog does not constitute a fighting dog solely on account of its breed. - (t) Free-roaming Cat.
-Any homeless, stray, wild or untamed cat. - e. (u.)
+A dog does not constitute a fighting dog solely on account of its breed.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - t.
+Free-roaming Cat.
+Any homeless, stray, wild or untamed cat.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - u.
 Grooming Shop.
-A commercial establishment where animals are bathed, clipped or otherwise groomed. - p. (v.)
+A commercial establishment where animals are bathed, clipped or otherwise groomed. - v.
 Harboring.
 The actions of any person that permits any animal habitually to remain or lodge or be fed within his home, store, enclosure, yard, or place of business or any premises on which such person resides or controls.
-Any animal shall be presumed harbored if it is fed or sheltered for three (3) consecutive five (5) business days. - q. (w.)
+Any animal shall be presumed harbored if it is fed or sheltered for five (5) business or more days.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - w.
+Honey Bees.
+Bees of the type customarily raised for honey; such bees are known as apis mellifera. - x.
 Humane Shelter/Humane Society.
-Any organization existing for the purpose of the prevention of cruelty to animals and incorporated under the laws of Indiana. - \pm (x.)
+Any organization existing for the purpose of the prevention of cruelty to animals and incorporated under the laws of Indiana. - xy.
 Kennel.
-Anyone owning or harboring more than six (6) animals six (6) months of age or older. - s. (y.)
-Kennel Non-Commercial.
-Anyone owning or harboring a total of more than six (6) dogs and/or cats six (6) months of age or older, all of which are altered, in which case the owner or harborer shall be deemed non-commercial and must purchase a non-commercial kennel license.
+Anyone owning or harboring more than six (6) animals six (6) three (3) months of age or older.